adamsilver/fdpb/01-a-registration-form.md

 Normally I would recommend using functionality that the browser provides for free because it's often more performant, robust and accessible.
 Not to mention, it becomes more familiar to users and more sites start to use the standard functionality.

-While HTML5 validation support is quite good, many browsers have patchy support[^].
-For example, some implementations such as Firefox 45.7 just says “Please enter an email address” even if I've entered something in the box.
-Where as Chrome says “Please include an '@' in the email address” which is more helpful.
+While HTML5 validation support is quite good it's not implemented uniformly[^].
+For example, the `required` attribute can mark fields as invalid from the outside which isn't desirable.
+And some browsers, such as Firefox 45.7, will show an error of “Please enter an email address” even if the user entered something in the box.
+Where as Chrome, for example, says “Please include an '@' in the email address” which is more helpful.

-Similarly, we should give users the same interface whether errors are caught on the server or the client.
-To simultaneously avoid these issues and grant ourselves the ability to design for a number of provisions, we'll provide our own solution.
+We also want to give users the same interface whether errors are caught on the server or the client.
+For these reasons we'll design our own solution.
 In this case, the first thing to do is turn off HTML5 validation as follows.

 ```HTML
 <form novalidate>